hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 mv hiv_ocwieja_nl43_unique_potential_orfs_list.fa hiv_ocwieja_nl43_unique_potential_orfs.fa
 ```

 Upon exploration of the NL4-3 HIV strain proteins, the novel proteins, Tat8c and Ref, identified in the Ocwieja paper with the corresponding protein sequences for 89.6 strain, were found within the NL4-3 strain.

+A protein similar to Ref with a similar length was identified with the sequence:
+MAGRSGDSDEELIRTVRLIKLLYQSNYTPGPGVRYPLTFGWCYKLVPVEPDKVEEANKGENTSLLHPVSLHGMDDPEREVLEWRFDSRLAFHHVARELHPEYFKNC

-A protein similar to Ref with a similar length was identified with the sequence, MAGRSGDSDEELIRTVRLIKLLYQSNYTPGPGVRYPLTFGWCYKLVPVEPDKVEEANKGENTSLLHPVSLHGMDDPEREVLEWRFDSRLAFHHVARELHPEYFKNC, and a shorter protein similar to Tat8c was identified with the sequence, MEPVDPRLEPWKHPGSQPKTACTNCYCKKCCFHCQVCFMTKALGISYGRKKRRQRRRAHQNSQTHQASLSKQ (missing the last 25 amino acids).
+A shorter protein similar to Tat8c was identified with the sequence: MEPVDPRLEPWKHPGSQPKTACTNCYCKKCCFHCQVCFMTKALGISYGRKKRRQRRRAHQNSQTHQASLSKQ (missing the last 25 amino acids).